Thrishanth237/Ex.No.9.PE/README.md

 Some differences may occur between the reference and generated video:

-- The exact vehicle model may not be identical.
+* The exact drone model may not be identical.
-- Road geometry may differ.
+* The package size and appearance may differ.
-- The number and positions of surrounding vehicles may change.
+* Building designs may change.
-- Traffic signal positions may vary.
+* The number and positions of vehicles may vary.
-- Buildings and roadside objects may not match exactly.
+* Trees and roadside objects may not match exactly.
-- Vehicle movements may differ slightly.
+* The drone flight path may differ slightly.
-- Camera movement may not perfectly match the original.
+* Camera movement may not perfectly match the original.
-- Small visual details may be generated differently.
+* Small visual details may be generated differently.

 ---